 What Is A CV

+Before you can know the difference between the CV and a Resume, you must first understand what they mean.
 CV is an acronym (abbreviation) of the Latin word Curriculum Vitae which means “the course of your life”.
 With that being said it is very important to note that a CV entails a detailed record of one’s career, educational background as well as achievements.

 What Is A Resume

-A Resume is a document that carries the summary of one’s overall background; be it educational, career and other relevant information.
+While a Resume is a document that carries the summary of one’s overall background; be it educational, career and other relevant information.
 A Resume is usually required for employment purpose.

 Difference Between A CV and Resume